T-ara

 T-ara (/tiˈɑːrə/; 티아라) is a South Korean girl group formed in 2009, currently consisting of four members: Qri, Eunjung, Hyomin, and Jiyeon.
 T-ara's career is marked by hook-heavy dance-pop music, a result of their close partnership with composer Shinsadong Tiger.
-A broad array of visual concepts have earned the group a "chameleon-like" reputation.
+They have been referred to as the "Chameleons of K-pop" for their versatile concepts and experimentation with musical genres.
 (Note: "Girl group T-ara's new song won't be an unusual and comical image but more of a feminine and calm concept.
 It is different from the image T-ara used to emphasize on so it's awkward but it is a strategy to use an ordinary concept that differentiates them from others.
 But then again, after T-ara debuted in 2009, they did kitten, robot, Native Americans and many different concepts and choreography.")
-The group has achieved commercial success in several regions in Asia including South Korea and China, with their single "Roly-Poly" (2011) being one of the most downloaded domestic singles since 2010 and the most downloaded girl group single to date.
+The group achieved commercial success in several regions in Asia including South Korea and China, and their single "Roly-Poly" (2011) became one of the most downloaded domestic singles since 2011 and the most downloaded girl group single to date.

 T-ara made their debut with the single "Lies" in 2009.
 Their debut studio album Absolute First Album (2009) was well received critically and spawned the hit singles "TTL (Time to Love)", "Bo Peep Bo Peep", and "You Drive Me Crazy".
 Both their debut Japanese single and studio album reached number one on the Oricon weekly charts and were subsequently certified gold.
 They subsequently gained nationwide recognition after releasing "Roly-Poly" (2011) which went on to become the Gaon chart's best-selling single of the year.
 T-ara signed onto Japanese management agency J-Rock for $4.7 million—reportedly the highest figure of any Korean girl group expanding into the territory at the time.
 T-ara's Korean EP Black Eyes (2011) spawned three consecutive number ones: "Cry Cry", "We Were in Love" and "Lovey-Dovey".

 In 2012, T-ara experienced a dip in popularity as the group faced accusations of internal discord, resulting in Hwayoung's immediate departure with Areum following a year after.
-T-ara's later material was released to varying degrees of success before the group began focusing on promotional activities in China, where they attracted attention for their cover of Chopstick Brothers' "Little Apple" (2014).
-T-ara's final release as six members was tentatively scheduled for May 2017, ahead of Soyeon and Boram's expiring contracts; however, conflicts with their management delayed What's My Name? until June 2017, effectively ending their involvement.
+T-ara's later material was released to varying degrees of success before the group began focusing on promotional activities in China, where they attracted attention for their cover of Chopstick Brothers "Little Apple" (2014).
+T-ara's final release as six members was tentatively scheduled for May 2017, ahead of Soyeon and Boram's expiring contracts.
+However, conflicts with their management delayed What's My Name? until June 2017, effectively ending their involvement.
 After a four-year hiatus, T-ara reunited and released their first independent single album, Re:T-ara, in 2021.
-T-ara has sold 1.14 million physical albums as of December 2020 and over 34 million digital singles, making them among the best-selling girl groups in total record sales.
+T-ara has sold 1.14 million albums and over 35 million digital singles as of 2020, making them among the best-selling girl groups.